 Rachel Steely (James) has always been drawn to natural, organic objects and chooses to portray them with oil on textured surfaces.
 Often, she presents her subject in “dynamic still life” with a shift of time through movement or growth-decay.
 Steely is originally from the rust-belt city of Rockford, Illinois.
 She left the manufacturing town to study fine art at Asbury College and find inspiration among the rolling hills and forests of rural Kentucky.
 Although consistently representational, she strives to create subtlety layered visual and philosophical metaphors.
-In 2005, Steely returned to the country’s heartland where she is active in the local art community of Indianapolis, Indiana.
-Next to oil painting, her greatest passion is helping others appreciate art by teaching private classes.
-She leads and inspires students of all ages from her studio.
+In 2005, Steely returned to the country’s heartland where she was active in the local art community of Indianapolis, Indiana.
+Eventually, Rachel ventured west to Montana where she currently resides in Bigfork, Montana.

 “Through painting and drawing, I attempt to create subtle metaphors layer by layer in order that I might achieve a greater understanding of the natural world.”